CameronMukherjee/keycutter/README.md

 at: [https://hub.docker.com/r/hexploits/keycutter](https://hub.docker.com/r/hexploits/keycutter)**

 The easiest way to get started with KeyCutter would be utilising Docker to run the container image.
-This can be done in
-a standalone environment or via docker-compose (which is what we recommend).
+This can be done via running our container via your CLI or via docker-compose (which is what we recommend).

 ### **Standalone Container Example:**